mattlee821/EpiViz/app/text/how_to_2.md

 <li>Uplaod <code>tab</code> seperated <code>.txt</code> files</li>
 <li>The more data you plot the less space each point has</li>
 <li>The plot starts to become crowded at 200 rows</li>
-<li>Data is always ordered on the Circos plot alphabetically by group.
-And ordered alphabetically within each group.</li>
+<li>Data is ordered on the Circos plot alphabetically by group and alphabetically within each group.</li>
 </ul>